Maceris/Loquat/README.md

 ## Building

+This is being written in Hemera, at the time of writing we don't have a full compiler for that yet.
+Build info will be updated when third party libraries and builds are better ironed out.

+A partial build existed in C++ before the rewrite and is currently located on the cpp_backup branch, the below were notes related to that.

 This project uses submodules for some third party libraries, and so the `--recursive` flag must be used when cloning the repository.